 That's why I am writing to you today about Coats for Kids.
 This annual campaign has been supplying winter coats to children in need for the past 22 years through a partnership between the Christian Aid Center and the four area school districts.

-Last year, nearly 300 coats were given to children who really needed them.
+Last year nearly 350 coats were given to children who really needed them.
 We know this because we work directly with the counselors in each school.
-This is my second year helping with this program, and I can tell you that when I deliver the coats, the staff are as happy and appreciative as the children.
+They know the families and they see the children on a regular basis even with online learning.

-With the weather getting colder, I hope you will take this opportunity to directly help a child by supporting the Coats for Kids campaign.
+Even though COVID-19 has brought a lot of changes to our lives, some things haven't changed—the cold temperatures of winter and the fact that many children in our community are in need of a warm coat.
+I hope you will take this opportunity to directly help a child by supporting the Coats for Kids campaign.